 The beauty of coastal Connecticut might make you forget all about the Hamptons.
 It’s loaded with lighthouses and incredible coastal communities like the city of Milford, which has more shoreline than any other city in Connecticut.
 Rent a kayak, paddleboard, bike or scooter from Scoot & Paddle and set out on an expedition of the Milford Point area, where rare birds fly overhead and 400 acres of unspoiled marshland are waiting to be explored.

-In Portland, Brownstone Exploration & Discovery Park is perfect for thrill-seeking nature lovers.
-This outdoor adventure park has rock climbing, snorkeling, cliff jumping and 14 zip lines.
+In Portland, Brownstone Adventure Sports Park is perfect for thrill-seeking nature lovers.
+This outdoor adventure park has rock climbing, snorkeling, cliff jumping and zip lines.
 It caters to all ages and groups of any size.

 If you’d rather captain your own ship, head to Mystic Boat Adventures in the family-friendly village of Mystic.
 Drive your own miniature power boat up the Mystic River and see historic whaling ships up close at Mystic Seaport.
-And if that’s not thrilling enough, you can register for adult summer camp at Kent’s Club Getaway – where partying and adventures go hand in hand.
+And if that’s not thrilling enough, you can register for adult summer camp at Kent’s Club Getaway, where the adventures never stop.

 Connecticut has earned a reputation as one of the best getaways for families and attractions like Lake Compounce are a big reason why.
-Now in its 174th season, this family-friendly theme park is home to Connecticut’s largest water park and the world’s top-rated wooden roller coaster.
-Say hello to dozens of lifelike animatronic dinosaurs in its Dino Expedition area and when you’re all worn out, stay overnight at its Bear Creek Campground only steps away from the park.
-Use your AAA discount to save on tickets.
+This family-friendly theme park is home to Connecticut’s largest water park and the world’s top-rated wooden roller coaster.
+Say hello to dozens of lifelike animatronic dinosaurs in its Dino Expedition area and when you’re all worn out, stay overnight at its campground only steps away from the park.

 The thrills and laughs continue at Quassy Amusement & Waterpark in Middlebury, which is also known for great summer events like 3D fireworks and beach parties featuring live music, fire pits and waterslides.